Equal Area Projection Maps Advantages and Examples

 Tissot Circles and Distortion

 In an equal area projection, Tissot circles are all the same relative size across the map.

-Despite how the indicatrices change from a circle to an ellipse, an equal-area projection retains relative size.
+Despite how the Tissot indicatrix changes from a circle to an ellipse, this projection retains relative size.

 What are some of your favorite types of equal area projections?
 Please let us know with a comment below.